Raisin (musical): Songs

+Historical casting

 Productions

 The musical began a pre-Broadway tryout on May 30, 1973 at the Arena Stage in Washington, D.C.
 It premiered on Broadway at the 46th Street Theatre on October 18, 1973, transferred to the Lunt-Fontanne Theatre on January 13, 1975, and closed on December 8, 1975 after 847 performances.
 Donald McKayle was the director and choreographer, and the cast featured Virginia Capers as Lena, Joe Morton as Walter, Ernestine Jackson as Ruth, Debbie Allen as Beneatha, Ralph Carter as Travis, Helen Martin as Mrs. Johnson, and Ted Ross as Bobo.
 Capers later starred in the national tour.
 The production won the Tony Award for Best Musical and Virginia Capers won a Tony Award for Best Performance by a Leading Actress in a Musical.

 The International City Theatre in Long Beach, California presented the musical in February and March 2003.

 The Court Theatre in Chicago staged the musical from September 14 through October 22, 2006.
 The cast included Ernestine Jackson, who formerly had played Ruth, in the role of Lena Younger.